IDPH Guidances Relating to the COVID-19 Outbreak

 Given their congregate setting and resident populations served (e.g., older adults often with underlying chronic medical conditions), nursing home populations are at the highest risk of being affected by COVID-19.
 If infected with SARS-CoV-2, the virus that causes COVID-19, residents are at increased risk of serious illness.
 The Illinois Department of Public Health (IDPH) is committed to working proactively with LTC facilities to prevent illnesses.

 This interim guidance provides guidelines for nursing homes and other long-term care (LTC) facilities regarding restrictions that were instituted to mitigate the spread of COVID-19.
-The guidance in this document is specifically intended for facilities as defined in the Nursing Home Care Act (210 ILCS 45), and also applies to Supportive Living Facilities, Assistive Living Facilities, Shared Housing Establishments, Sheltered Care Facilities, Specialized Mental Health Rehabilitation Facilities (SMHRF), Intermediate Care Facilities for the Developmentally Disabled (ICF/DD), State-Operated Developmental Centers (SODC), Illinois Department of Veterans Affairs facilities and Medically Complex/Developmentally Disabled Facilities (MC/DD).
-Modifications for specific categories of LTC facilities and programs are provided in the Appendix.
+The guidance in this document is specifically intended for facilities as defined in the Nursing Home Care Act (210 ILCS 45), and also applies to Supportive Living Facilities, Assisted Living Facilities, Shared Housing Establishments, Sheltered Care Facilities, Specialized Mental Health Rehabilitation Facilities (SMHRF), Intermediate Care Facilities for the Developmentally Disabled (ICF/DD), State-Operated Developmental Centers (SODC), Medically Complex/Developmentally Disabled Facilities (MC/DD)and the Illinois Department of Veterans Affairs facilities.

 Q: What is being done to protect long-term care (LTC) residents from COVID-19?